-May 2016 SCIENCE magazine confirms 14,550 year-old Solutrean Points uncovered with butchered American mastodon remains at the Page-Ladsen site, a Florida sink hole swallowed by a waterway above.
-Hold-outs in academia and archaeology clinging to pre-Clovis denial insist North America's first inhabitants came east through Alaska.
-Regressive mindsets such as theirs are repudiated by these latest scientific finds establishing, without question, a previous, ancient western European presence in America before Native Americans.
-Nonetheless, archaeology digs its heels in deeper, pathetically thrashing in dogmatic quicksand.
+May 2016 SCIENCE magazine confirms 14,550 year-old Solutrean Points uncovered with butchered American mastodon remains at the Page-Ladson site, a Florida sink hole beneath the surface of the Aucilla River, approximately 30°N 84°W, south of Tallahassee.
+Hold-outs in academia and archaeology in pre-Clovis denial insist North America's first inhabitants came east through Alaska.
+Regressive mindsets are repudiated by these latest scientific finds establishing an ancient western European presence in America before Native Americans relocated from Siberia.
+Nonetheless, delusional academics dig in their heels, pathetically thrashing in dogmatic quicksand.

-What's it going to take for true reformation in academia so wedded to its dogma?
+What's it going to take for true reformation in archaeology clinging to its dogma?

 The astronomy rock art evidence I've investigated since 1984 — with a renewed push since 2014 — is dated to the time of Christ, found in the heart of mid-America with ancient, translatable grooved writing, known throughout western Europe as Ogham.
 The USA variant (without vowels) may have been in use earlier in Rome, Libya and Turkey.